Help Haratin women and children escape slavery!

 - Provide school supplies such as chalks, notebooks, pens and textbooks to the teachers and students

-Julie, Tommaso and Markus work for the Unrepresented Nations and Peoples Organization (UNPO), which is supporting minorities and unrepresented peoples in their struggle for recognition and human rights.
-Shocked that descent-based slavery still exists, they are particularly devoted to the cause of the Haratin.
-Together with the local organisation AVOCAN*, UNPO is fighting slavery in Mauritania since 2011.
+Julie, Tommaso and Markus work for the Unrepresented Nations and Peoples Organization (UNPO), which is supporting indigenous peoples, minorities and unrepresented territories in the fight for their rights.
+Together with our local partner organisation AVOCAN*, UNPO is struggling to end slavery in Mauritania since 2011.

 *AVOCAN is an association working in the field of social development to the benefit of underprivileged and vulnerable citizens in Mauritania.
-It aims at raising awareness among the general public, private and public institutions, humanitarian organisations and other opinion leaders about the necessity of supporting the youth in areas where they suffer from analphabetism and ignorance.
+It aims to raise awareness among the public, private and public institutions, humanitarian organisations and other opinion leaders about the necessity of supporting the youth in areas where they suffer from analphabetism and ignorance.

 Pour la version française, cliquez ici.